Show off your unique and eccentric character with a twig walking stick.

 The correct length for your twig walking stick is similar to that of a cross country ski pole – it should fit comfortably in your armpit, giving you a good height for holding which won’t cause discomfort for your arm, and still give you good pulling power for uphill climbing.

 For a shorter cane, the height of your hand hanging comfortably straight from the shoulder is what you should aim for.
 A stick that's too long can make it uncomfortable in the long term, making you lean to one side.

 The thickness of the twig should be comfortable for your hand, depending on the size of your palm.

 Depending on the look you want, carve away part of the bark in a pattern, or peel the stick entirely.

 If you’re walking a lot on ice, you can put a roofing screw in the bottom to provide more grip.

 Drill a hole completely through the thick end to put a leather thong or braided yarn hand hold, round off the ends to take off any burrs with a rasp, sand with some garnet paper or sandpaper and you’re done.

-Allow the twig to get a natural patina with use, or coat with light oil such as linseed oil.
+Allow the twig to get a natural patina with use, or coat with light oil such as linseed oil or coconut oil.